Russia arrests a hard-line nationalist who accused Putin of weakness in Ukraine

 After he retired from service, he took part in the Kremlin’s annexation of Ukraine’s Crimean Peninsula and then led fighters in eastern Ukraine during the first months of a Moscow-backed separatist rebellion there in 2014.

-Last year, a Dutch court convicted him and two other men of murder for their role in shooting down Malaysia Airlines Flight 17 with a Russian surface-to-air missile, killing all 298 people aboard the aircraft as it flew over a separatist-controlled region of eastern Ukraine on July 17, 2014.
-They were convicted for their role in bringing the Buk air defense missile system from a Russian military base into Ukraine and putting it into position for its launch.
+Last year, a Dutch court convicted him and two other men of murder in absentia for their role in downing Malaysia Airlines Flight 17 with a Russian surface-to-air missile, killing all 298 people aboard the Boeing 777 as it flew over separatist-controlled eastern Ukraine on July 17, 2014.
+They were accused of bringing the Buk air defense missile system from a Russian military base into Ukraine and putting it into position for launch.

 The Dutch Public Prosecution Service said it was watching the developments “with interest, although we cannot verify what is going on.”